majorsilence/Dev/_posts/2023-04-07-dotnet-development.md

 }
 ```

-Reviewing the code we can see that while both the ComedyShow and AdventureShow classes are similar but they have different implementations of PrettyPrint and IsGoodRating.
-In addtion to different internals to the interface methods they each could have different private helper methods or even other public methods.
+Reviewing the code we can see that while both the ComedyShow and AdventureShow classes are similar they have different implementations of PrettyPrint and IsGoodRating.
+In addition to different internals to the interface methods they each could have different private helper methods or even other public methods.

-Lets assume our application permits users to enter tv show information and as part of that entry they can add the show as commedy or an adventure show.
+Lets assume our application permits users to enter tv show information and as part of that entry they can add the show as a comedy or an adventure show.
 Let's store that information in a list.
 Notice how InsertShow has a parameter TVShow but lower in the code when calling the method all objects that implement the TVShow interface can be added and worked on.

 ```cs